Saad-Zia/Google-Dorking-for-Penetration-Tester/README.md

 Once you’ve had a look at the top hosting companies, you need to pick one!
 There are a number of features you should consider when choosing a website hosting company.
 We’ve provided an overview of these.
 Below are some of the key factors to consider:

+ Uptime Guarantee
+  - First things first, you want to make sure your website is available 24/7/365.
+The last thing you want your visitors to see is a blank screen when they type in your address into their browser.
+Look for a hosting provider with an uptime guarantee of 99.5% or above.
+If you plan on running a small website with modest traffic levels, uptime might never be an issue.
+However, if your website grows, uptime is incredibly important so you can avoid any downtime or upgrade complications.